-In addition to China's existing commercial production practices for nectarine fruit and minimum border procedures in Australia, specific pest risk management measures, including operational systems, are proposed to achieve Australia's ALOP.
+In addition to China's existing commercial production practices for nectarine fruit and minimum border procedures in Australia, specific pest risk management measures, including operational systems, are recommended to achieve Australia's ALOP.

-In this chapter, the Australian Government Department of Agriculture has identified risk management measures that may be applied to consignments of nectarine fruit sourced from China.
-Finalisation of the quarantine conditions may be undertaken with input from the Australian states and territories as appropriate.
+In this chapter, the Australian Government Department of Agriculture and Water Resources has identified risk management measures that may be applied to consignments of nectarine fruit sourced from China.